 If you take methadone and are considering switching to Suboxone, the Suboxone manufacturer instead recommends switching to a different buprenorphine product that does not contain naloxone.
 This is because Suboxone and methadone have not been tested together, and withdrawal is a possible side effect of the naloxone.

 Methadone is a full opiate agonist, and it produces greater feelings of euphoria than Suboxone and has a higher risk of addiction.
-Since the potential for misuse or abuse is so high, doses must be carefully monitored by a physician to ensure a person isn’t taking too much or too little.
+Since the potential for misuse is so high, doses must be carefully monitored by a physician to ensure a person isn’t taking too much or too little.

 The major criticism of methadone is that it’s essentially replacing opioids with a drug that provides similar effects.
 Methadone is highly addictive, and withdrawal symptoms can be severe when a person becomes dependent on the drug.

 Despite the presence of naloxone, which is designed to prevent the euphoric effect, Suboxone still has a high potential for misuse and dependency.
 The risk of overdose is lower than that of methadone, but it’s still possible.
 Using other substances with Suboxone, such as alcohol or benzodiazepines, increases the risk of overdose.

 If you’re struggling with opioid addiction and don’t know where to turn, just know that help is available.
 Opioid addiction can be scary and carries a high risk of overdose.
 At The Recovery Village at Palmer Lake, we offer a range of treatment programs to help you overcome your opioid addiction.
 This continuum of care includes medical detox, inpatient rehab, outpatient rehab and aftercare.
 To learn more about how our team can help and how you can live a fulfilled life in recovery, contact us today.

 Substance Abuse and Mental Health Services Administration.
 “Medications for Substance Use Disorders.”
 April 25, 2023.
 Accessed May 29, 2023.